 As Google CEO Sundar Pichai recently wrote, “The events of the past few weeks reflect deep structural challenges.”

-We as marketers must empathise, understand, and connect with other people.
+We as marketers must empathize, understand, and connect with other people.
 We all have work to do to better understand and eliminate inequities.
 It will make us better marketers, but more importantly, better humans.

 “The painful events of this year have reminded us of the importance of human connection and the need to continue to strengthen human rights around the world,” as YouTube CEO Susan Wojcicki wrote in her midyear update to the YouTube community.